HiroshiLab/Maeda-Lab-Outreach/_sections/PaintingwPigments.md

 icon: fa-book
 ---

-Kids can see that plants beautiful pigments, and now they can use them to paint!
+Kids can see that plants make beautiful pigments, and now they can use them to paint!

 ## Learning Goals